 To tune the network properties of the traffic going through WANem, open the WANem admin page in your browser and work some magic.
 The screenshots below are from the advanced tab:

-As a simple test, I decided to add 500ms latency (delay time) and a packet loss of 25%, and as you can see from the video below it works as expected
+As a simple test, I decided to add 500ms latency (delay time) and a packet loss of 25%, which worked fine.

 If you need to test out how your applications or networking infrastructure works when issues like latency, jitter and even dropped packets affects your clients, WANem seems like an easy and free route (pun intended) for testing purposes.